Train Mask R-CNN network to perform instance segmentation

 trainedDetector = trainMaskRCNN(

 This function requires that you have Deep Learning Toolbox™.
 It is recommended that you also have Parallel Computing Toolbox™ to use with a CUDA®-enabled NVIDIA® GPU.
-For information about the supported compute capabilities, see GPU Support by Release (Parallel Computing Toolbox).
+For information about the supported compute capabilities, see GPU Computing Requirements (Parallel Computing Toolbox).

 trainingData — Labeled ground truth

 Labeled ground truth training data, specified as a datastore.
 Your data must be set

 up so that calling the datastore with the